Ed-Games/ItsCakeTime/README.md

   The user can log in or request for a password reset, in case his/her forgot it.

 - <strong>Profile</strong>: <br />
+  Here the user can change the info that will be displayed about his/hers work.
+  There will be the user's name, a simple description, infos about the user's specialty and contact (e-mail or whatsapp).